lalitware/lalitware/README.md

 - 👋 Hi, I’m @lalitware
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning ASP.NET Core
+- 🌱 I’m currently learning HTML, CSS, JavaScript, Bootstrap, and PHP.
-- 💞️ I’m looking to collaborate on ASP.NET Core
+- 💞️ I’m looking to collaborate on above-mentioned technologies.
 - 📫 How to reach me www.linkedin.com/in/contactlalit

 <!---